cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/images.md

 Just like in the Javascript example, you do not need to set the `content-type` and `content-length` headers explicitly.
 Although in this case, if you do set them by accident, cURL will override them with its own values.

-Note that the file path in the `CURLFile` constructor **MUST** be a local file path on the server, it cannot be a HTTP(S) URL.
+Note that the file path in the `CURLFile` constructor **MUST** be a local file path on the server, it cannot be an HTTP(S) URL.
 If you want to upload an image that is not stored on the server that you are sending the request from, you can download the remote image first using `file_get_contents()` and `file_put_contents()`.
 For example:

 ```php
 $imageUrl = 'https://example.com/example.png';